 - Do you have a graph analyzing scaling?
-If you have a graph analyzing scaling, include a link to a PNG file of the graph here.
+If you have a graph analyzing scaling, include the graph here.

 - Did your project work?
 How do you know?
 Analyze some results, discuss some positive outcomes of your project.

 - Do you have a graph analyzing your project?
-If you have a graph analyzing your project, include a link to a PNG file of the graph here.
+If you have a graph analyzing your project, include the graph here.